boryslav-golubiev/ysd-test-task/README.md

 CLI tool is used as client interface to interact with service.

+.NET User Secrets are used while local setup/development.

 ## Project Structure

 1. **YSD.Client.Cli** - Command Line Interface used to interact with WebService - AuthenticationService.